Peter Percival

 Peter Percival (24 July 1803 – 11 July 1882) was a British born missionary and educator who opened religious schools in Sri Lanka and South India during the British colonial era.)
 During his stay in Jaffna, he led the effort to translate the Authorized King James Version of Bible into the Tamil language, working with the Tamil scholar Arumuka Navalar – a Shaiva Hindu.
 Percival's work influenced Robert Bruce Foote.
 Percival began his career in British held Sri Lanka and Bengal as a Wesleyan Methodist missionary.
 He was instrumental in starting and upgrading a number of Christian schools within the Jaffna peninsula.
 After returning to England, he converted to Anglicanism.
 Subsequent to his posting in South India, he severed his association with the Anglican Missionary Society that had sent him to India and worked as an educator in Presidency College in Madras Presidency.

-He published English-Tamil and English-Telugu dictionaries as well as a number of books on Indian culture and religion.
+First edition of Tamil proverbs with their English translationcompiled by Rev Percival was published in 1842.
+Proverbs were arranged in alphabetical order.In its preface, written on Christmas day, Jaffna, Percival wrote, "It is presumed that the translation generally conveys the sense of the original, although not always with its force, nor with the elegance that might be desired."
+The second edition of this work was published in 1874, with a cumulative count of 6156 proverbs.
+Percival also published English-Tamil and English-Telugu dictionaries as well as a number of books on Indian culture and religion.
 He died in 1882 in Yercaud in present-day Tamil Nadu.